prozz/snstesting/README.md

     t.Fatalf("configuration error: %v ", err)
 }

-// subscribe to SNS and cleanup at the end receive, cleanup := snstesting.New(t, cfg, topicName) defer cleanup()
+// subscribe to SNS, all resources created here will be cleaned up at the end of the test receive := snstesting.New(t, cfg, topicName)

 // fire your process here, whatever it is ;)